 Guest Michael Williams is the Director of the Wheeler Centre for Books, Writing and Ideas in Melbourne.
 They have a year-round program of talks, interviews, panel discussions, podcasts and writing.
 Find out more about what’s happening at @wheelercentre on Twitter and Instagram, or check out videos of past talks on YouTube – including Michael’s 2014 interview with Terry Pratchett.
 You’ll find all the Wheeler Centre’s upcoming events at wheelercentre.com, as well as a collection of Michael’s writings and events.
 You can also find Michael on Twitter at @mmccwill.

-The Sci-Fight comedy debate over the topic “Santa is Real” features a great line-up of comedians and scientists, including previous Pratchat guest Nate Byrne (episode 24).
-It’s on at Howler in Brunswick on Thursday December 12, 2019.
+The Sci-Fight comedy debate over the topic “Santa is Real” featured a great line-up of comedians and scientists, including previous Pratchat guest Nate Byrne (#Pratchat24).
+It was on at Howler in Brunswick on Thursday December 12, 2019.
 You’ve missed it by now, but details and tickets for future debates, plus photos of the Christmas one, can be found at scifight.com.au.